syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Multiple-Selection.md

 {% endtabs %}

-### Wrap Mode of Token
+### Wrap mode of token

-The selected item can be displayed as token inside AutoComplete in two ways.
-They are
+The selected item can be displayed as token inside AutoComplete in the following two ways:

-* `Wrap` - When `TokensWrapMode` is set to `Wrap` the selected items will be wrap to the next line of the AutoComplete.
+* `Wrap` - When `TokensWrapMode` is set to `Wrap`, the selected items will be wrapped to the next line of AutoComplete.

-* `None` - When `TokensWrapMode` is set to `None` the selected item will be wrap in horizontal orientation.
+* `None` - When `TokensWrapMode` is set to `None`, the selected item will be wrapped in horizontal orientation.

 {% tabs %}